 - When the poblano peppers are cool enough to handle, pull out the stems and seeds, and remove the skins (some bits of skin may be left on peppers and that’s OK).
 Place the peppers in a blender container.

-- Heat oil in a large skillet over medium heat and saute the chicken thighs until no longer pink (about 15 minutes). alternatively grill the chicen thighs or cook in your favorite method.When chicken is cooked through, pour the verde sauce into the skillet over the chicken pieces and bring the sauce to a simmer.
+- Heat oil in a large skillet over medium heat and sauté the chicken thighs until no longer pink (about 15 minutes).
+Alternatively, grill the chicken thighs or cook in your favorite method.When chicken is cooked through, pour the Verde sauce into the skillet over the chicken pieces and bring the sauce to a simmer.
 Add more water or stock if the sauce seems too thick.
-Taste and add more salt if needed.Do not simmer the chicken and sauce for too long or the bright colors of the sauce will turn a drab olive green.2 Tablespoon oil, 2 Pounds Chicken thighs
+Taste and add more salt if needed.Do not simmer the chicken and sauce for too long or the bright colors of the sauce will turn a drab olive green.2 tablespoons oil, 2 pounds chicken thighs